julz/freeze-proxy/README.md

  - Only works with containerd right now, though support for cri-o/docker shouldn't be impossibly hard.
- - Mounts the containerd socket in to the freeze container, which requires root to access, which means the freeze-proxy sidecar runs as root.
-This could (and should) be avoided by using an intermediate DaemonSet, though.
+ - ~~Mounts the containerd socket in to the freeze container, which requires root to access, which means the freeze-proxy sidecar runs as root.
+This could (and should) be avoided by using an intermediate DaemonSet, though.~~
- - Mounts the containerd socket in to the freeze container, which requires allowing hostPath volume mounts.
-User containers can't use this to do anything nasty since knative doesn't permit it, but this stops you having as secure a PSP as would be ideal.
+ - ~~Mounts the containerd socket in to the freeze container, which requires allowing hostPath volume mounts.
+User containers can't use this to do anything nasty since knative doesn't permit it, but this stops you having as secure a PSP as would be ideal.~~
  - Doesn't work with knative's multi-container feature flag yet (though it should probably work fine eventually).
  - Pauses immediately when request count hits zero, might be nice to wait a few milliseconds in case another request comes in to save the small overhead of the pause/unpause in this case.
  - Todo: support user-chosen userContainer ports, names
+ - It would be nice to merge the freeze proxy in to the queue proxy to avoid the extra hop and the mutating admission controller stuff.